xamarin/azure-mobile-services/component/GettingStarted.md

 ![](WAMS-Create.png)

-## Connect a Mobile Service to your MonoTouch app written in C#
+## Connect a Mobile Service to your Xamarin app

 After you've created a Mobile Service, use the following to connect your project: